ynput/ayon-documentation/website/docs/addon_houdini_artist_loader_hdas.md

 - **Time Offset (in Frames)**
 - **Time Scale**

-#### How to use LOP Import
+#### How to Use LOP Import
-- Select products works the same with [generic loader](#how-to-use-generic-loader).
+- Selecting products works the same as with the [Generic Loader](#how-to-use-generic-loader).
-- Set `Primitive Root`, the `Presets`  menu provides default values for building assets and shots.
+- Set the `Primitive Root`.
+The `Presets` menu provides default values for building assets and shots.

 ### Load Shot

 #### Overview

-It uses a combination of [Generic Loader](#generic-loader) and [Sublayer](https://www.sidefx.com/docs/houdini/nodes/lop/sublayer.html) node.
+It uses a combination of the [Generic Loader](#generic-loader) and the [Sublayer](https://www.sidefx.com/docs/houdini/nodes/lop/sublayer.html) node.

-> The **representation filter** parameter on the inner Generic loader is set to
+> The **representation filter** parameter on the inner `Generic Loader` node is set to:
 > ```
 > usd usda usdlc usdnc abc
 > ```

 ![](assets/houdini/artist/hda_load_shot_parameters.png)

-#### Parameters
+## Parameters
-It shares the same parameters with generic loader and also adds few more parameters.
+It shares the same parameters as the Generic Loader and adds a few more:

 - **Reload Files**
 - **Mute Layer**
 - **Time Offset (in Frames)**
 - **Time Scale**

-#### How to use Load Shot
+#### How to Use Load Shot
-- Selecting products works the same with [generic loader](#how-to-use-generic-loader).
+- Selecting products works the same as with the [Generic Loader](#how-to-use-generic-loader).
 - Keep in mind, it adds the loaded product as a sublayer.

 ## Example Usages
-These are examples from various discussions on our community.
+These examples come from tests during the development of the HDAs and various discussions in our community.
-You can find here some inspiration.
-Although They might not fulfill your needs at your studios, they can serve as good starting point.
+You might find some inspiration here.
+While they may not perfectly meet your studio's needs, they can serve as a good starting point.

 :::tip
-Feel free to share us your examples on [Ynput Community Forums](https://community.ynput.io/).
+Feel free to share your examples with us on the [Ynput Community Forums](https://community.ynput.io/).
 :::

 ### Context Options and MultiShots

-You can use 'context options' entry to select from - where the user is capable of selecting any folder in the project. e.g. you can create a menu that includes all folder paths that have tasks in the current project.
+You can use a `context options` entry to select from, allowing the user to choose any folder in the project.
+For example, you can create a context options menu that includes all folder paths in the current project.

 <details><summary>Create <code>Folder Path</code> context menu</summary>

-You can create a Python Menu context option and use this:
+You can create a Python menu context option by using this:

 ```python
 from ayon_core.pipeline import get_current_project_name